Course: Master of Science in Psychology for Environmental Sustainability

 Examples of MSc projects

 Analysing Oatly’s expansion strategy through Information-Motivation-Behavioral Skills (IMB) Model.
+It was so far successful in a myriad of interventions and behavioural analysis and is extremely versatile.

 - Social Cognitive Theory